 What are legal warranties, and should you sell your home without one?

 Selling without a legal warranty has become increasingly popular in recent years.
-However, what do legal warranties even mean, and if you’re a buyer or seller, how does not having one affect your real estate move?
+However, what are legal warranties, and if you’re a buyer or seller, how does not having one affect your real estate move?

-In a nutshell, legal warranties protect the buyer from unknown defects in the property that would have cost the house not to sell at its listed price or caused the buyer not to purchase the house at all.
+In a nutshell, legal warranties protect the buyer from unknown defects in the property that would have devaluaed the property or caused the buyer not to purchase the house at all.
 They are prescribed by law, so they don’t need to be stipulated in promissory notes or contracts.
 However, if you want to exclude a legal warranty, you’ll need to mention it to your buyer.

 If you want to find out whether you should be selling with or without a legal warranty or have any other questions, reach out to me by giving me a call or sending an email.
 I’m here to help!